Step 1: Spotting subsidence

 Subsidence is the downward movement of the ground beneath your home.
 You can spot it by a number of tell-tale signs but cracks are the most notorious symptom.
 Cracks will likely appear either internally in plasterwork or externally in brickwork, often expanding over time and tapering diagonally across the walls.

 Subsidence cracks often appear around window or door frames, and doors or windows might start sticking for no immediately apparent reason.
-Wallpaper may begin to ripple or peel without being caused by damp too.
+Wallpaper may also begin to ripple or peel without being caused by damp.

 Determining whether your problem is actually subsidence can take some time.
 Monitoring may be required over a period of several months to ensure that cracks are indications of anything more than superficial.